4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 The Shot: After dark, combine sparklers for light, slow shutter for sparkler trails, and colored smoke illuminated by the sparkler glow.

 Why It Works: This is the advanced shot.
 The sparklers provide the only light source, which illuminates the smoke in unexpected ways.
-The results are unlike anything else.
+For a deeper dive, read our night smoke photography guide.

 Settings: f/4, 1/15s, ISO 800.
 Tripod required.
 Manual focus.